-Quantity surveyors are in demand around the world, and can often move into top managerial posts.
+Quantity surveyors are in demand around the world, and can often quickly move up the career ladder into top managerial posts.
 Through our Royal Institution of Chartered Surveyors (RICS) accredited course you’ll learn to provide strategic advice and services as construction projects are designed and developed.

 Quantity surveyors look after the financial management of construction projects, from concept through to design, build, maintenance and disposal.
 They play a vital role in deciding whether projects are financially viable.
 They also provide consultancy services to clients: evaluating the economic feasibility of a project, development costs, procurement options, contractual arrangements and legal constraints.